Press ESC to close

 In heraldry, when endorsing a pale, one can use the term “cottised” when other ordinaries are flanked by diminutive forms.
 The key feature of “cottised” in heraldry is that it refers to the addition of smaller parallel lines on either side of the pale, creating a bordered effect.
 This term is used specifically when endorsing a pale and is not applicable to other ordinaries.

-Alternative Tool Proformis AI
+Alternative Tool Coverquick

 The usage of “cottised” in heraldry is to add emphasis and decorative detail to the pale, making it stand out more prominently on the coat of arms.
 It provides a means of distinguishing the pale from other similar ordinaries, adding a distinctive visual element.